AmberstoneDream/ProxyServerResearch/velocity-proxy/documentation.md

 # Creating a Minecraft server network with Velocity

-This document summarize the configuration of the Velocity proxy with Paper Minecraft servers.
+This document summarizes the configuration of the Velocity proxy with Paper Minecraft servers.

 You should be able to create servers accessible from a single gateway by following the steps below.